Lemniscate-2525/30_Days_of_ML/Day30_Liquidation_Cascade_Prediction/README.md

 $$\text{Memory:} \quad O(N) \quad \text{vs} \quad O(N^2) \text{ standard}$$

-For long-context LOB sequences (1,000+ ticks), Flash Attention is the only viable option. `is_causal=True` applies a causal mask; each tick can only attend to past ticks, preserving the temporal causal structure of market data.
+For long-context LOB sequences (1,000+ ticks), Flash Attention is the only viable option. `is_causal = True` applies a causal mask; each tick can only attend to past ticks, preserving the temporal causal structure of market data.

 ### 5. KV Cache (Inference Optimization) :